metaplex-foundation/umi/docs/serializers.md

 The `Serializer` type is the central piece of Umi's serialization framework.
 With a `Serializer` instance on a type `T`, you should have all you need to serialize and deserialize instances of `T`.
 For instance, a `Serializer<{ name: string, age: number }>` instance can be used to serialize and deserialize instances of `{ name: string, age: number }`.

-In some case, the data we want to serialize might be slightly looser than the data we get when deserializing.
+In some cases, the data we want to serialize might be slightly looser than the data we get when deserializing.
 For that reason, the `Serializer<From, To>` type allows a second type parameter `To` that extends `From` and defaults to `From`.
 Using our previous example, imagine the `age` attribute is optional and will default to `42` when not provided.
 In that case, we can define a `Serializer<{ name: string, age?: number }, { name: string, age: number }>` instance that serializes `{ name: string, age?: number }` into a `Uint8Array` but deserializes a `Uint8Array` into `{ name: string, age: number }`.

 Here's how the `Serializer` type is defined.